dl-solarity/hardhat-zkit/README.md

 - `verifiersDir` - The directory where to generate the Solidity verifiers.
 - `typesDir` - The directory where to save the generated typed circuits wrappers.
 - `verifiersType` - The option (`sol` or `vy`) to indicate which language to use for verifiers generation.
+- `compilerVersion` - The optional value to indicate which Circom compiler to use.
 - `quiet` - The flag indicating whether to suppress the output.

 ### Tasks